Cornell University ECE4760

 The program starts three threads.
 Some care is necessary to make sure the threads start in the correct order.
 Core 1 has only a SOR compute thread and must start first, so there are three short delays in main and in the core 0 compute thread to ensure this.
 The two compute threaads are controlled by a serial interface described below.

 The core 0 compute thread sets up the boundary conditions and internal special conditions by making certian grid points isopotentials, insulators, or sources.
 The boundarys can be Neumann condition, with zero normal gradient corresponding to an insulator, or the boundarys can be Dirichlet condition with a single fixed potential.
 Internal insulators enforce zero nornal gradient.
 Internal isopoentials enforce constant potential.
-Internal sources act like charge distributed anywhere in the grid.
+Internal sources act like current sources anywhere in the grid.
 The sum of all source strengths must be zero.

 The serial thread set up a serial prompt then waits for the human to type something.